 Fix 1 – Make sure your PC meets the minimum specs for Grounded

 Game crashes will occur if your machine isn’t powerful enough to play Grounded.
-It’s necessary to confirm your PC meets the game’s minimum system requirements before we move on to more in-depth fixes.
+So before we move on to more in-depth fixes, it’s necessary to confirm your PC meets the game’s minimum system requirements.

 Here are Grounded’s minimum specs: